Aminia: Early Beginnings (1929-1947)

 Aminia's journey began in 1929 when Abdul Rahim opened the first outlet on Zakaria Street in Kolkata, directly opposite the historic Nakhoda Masjid.
 The restaurant was established with the vision of bringing authentic Lucknowi Awadhi cuisine to Kolkata.
 The timing was significant, as it coincided with the broader culinary transformation of Kolkata following Nawab Wajid Ali Shah's exile from Lucknow to the city, which had introduced Awadhi cuisine and the unique Kolkata biryani with potatoes.

 Expansion and the New Market Legacy (1947-1970s)

-A pivotal moment in Aminia's history came on August 15, 1947 - coinciding with India's Independence Day - when Abdul Rahim's sons, Abdul Qayum and Mohammed Amin, opened what would become the chain's most iconic outlet in New Market (Sir Stuart Hogg Market) at Futnani Chamber near the Kolkata Municipal Corporation.
+A pivotal moment in Aminia's history came on August 15, 1947 - coinciding with India's Independence Day - when Abdul Rahim's sons, Abdul Qayum and Mohammed Amin, opened what would become the chain's most iconic outlet in New Market (Sir Stuart Hogg Market) at Futnani Chambers near the Kolkata Municipal Corporation.
 This New Market branch became the largest and most well-known Aminia outlet.
 The brothers adapted their menu to suit the Bengali palate, reducing spiciness and oiliness while incorporating sweeter elements through increased use of onions in dishes like mutton rezala and chicken chaap.
 They also modified gravy consistency to create lighter 'jhol'-style preparations, exemplified by their famous "Aminia Special Curry".